Ottermad/ottermad.github.io/_posts/2023-09-18-QC-Course-Basic-QM.md

 $$e^{it}\overline{e^{it}} = e^{it}e^{-it} = 1$$

-So this means for any quantum state, I can multiply any of the coeffient by a number of this form without changing the probabilities of what I'll measure.
+This means for any quantum state, I can multiply any of the coefficients by a number of this form without changing the probabilities of what I'll measure.

 This is because if I have